mrjacobbloom/pattern-matcher.js/README.md

 ### `ScopedMap`

-`ScopedMap` is a Map-like object that allows you to push and pop scopes.
+`ScopedMap` is an implementation of a scope chain.

 @todo: break this out into its own file and document it better